diefenbach/django-lfs/docs/user/concepts/payment_methods.rst

 Payment Methods
 ===============

-This section descibes the payment methods of LFS in general.
+This section describes the payment methods of LFS in general.

 Overview
 ========